Monday, October 20, 2025

 Inspired by the elegant modular structure of that model, I became curious about designing paper versions of n-gon prisms.
 What began as a simple experiment quickly evolved into a fascinating mathematical puzzle.

-Through trial and error, I discovered something remarkable: odd-sided prisms behave fundamentally differently from even-sided prisms.
+Through trial and error (I experimented with over thirty different nets), I discovered something remarkable: odd-sided prisms behave fundamentally differently from even-sided prisms.

 The Odd-Sided Pattern